hzqst/metamod-fallguys/README_FALLGUYS.md

 //semiclip: The collision or phys-interaction (including firebullet, traceline) between EntityA and EntityB will be completely disabled.

-//PlayerMove-only-semiclip: Only player movement will be affected.
-One's bullet don't go through each other.
+//PlayerMove-only-semiclip: Only player movement will be affected. traceline will not be affected.

 ```